Home > Blog > Do’s and Don’ts: Wedding Dress Storage

 • Folds from creasing can cause permanent fabric damage.

-Consider storing your dress in climate-controlled storage where the temperatures and humidity are closely controlled.
+Consider storing a wedding dress in climate-controlled storage where the temperatures and humidity are closely controlled.
 These types of storage spaces are also ideal for things like artwork, electronics, leather furniture and books, and are usually available in a variety of storage sizes depending on your needs.

 Do choose an acid-free wedding box and acid-free tissue paper.